jasmine/jasmine/.github/CONTRIBUTING.md

 1. Unzip the downloaded archive.
 There should be an OVA file inside.
 1. In VirtualBox, choose `File > Import Appliance` and select the OVA file.
 Accept the default settings in the dialog that appears.
 Now you have a Windows VM!
 1. Run the VM and start IE.
-1. With `npm run serve` running on your host machine, navigate to `http://10.0.2.2:8888` in IE.
+1. With `npm run serve` running on your host machine, navigate to `http://<your IP address>:8888` in IE.

 ## Before Committing or Submitting a Pull Request